 (a) Third Floor Additional Premises Change Request.
-Either Landlord or Tenant may request Third Floor Additional Premises Changes after Tenant approves the Third Floor Additional Premises Approved Plans by notifying the other party thereof in writing in substantially the same form as the AIA standard change order form (a "Third Floor Additional Premises Change Request"), which Third Floor Additional Premises Change Request shall detail the nature and extent of any requested Third Floor Additional Premises Change, (b) the party required to perform the Third Floor Additional Premises Change and (c) any modification of the Third Floor Additional Premises Change. (b) the party required to perform the Third Floor Additional Premises Schedule, as applicable, necessitated by the Third Floor Additional Premises Change requested by Tenant shall be deemed a Third Floor Additional Premises Tenant Delay.
-If the nature of a Third Floor Additional Premises Change requested of the cost and expense of such revisions and any increases in the cost of the Third Floor Additional Premises Tenant Improvements as a result of such Third Floor Additional Premises Change.
+Either Landlord or Tenant may request Third Floor Additional Premises Changes after Tenant approves the Third Floor Additional Premises Approved Plans by notifying the other party thereof in writing in substantially the same form as the AIA standard change order form (a "Third Floor Additional Premises Change Request"), which Third Floor Additional Premises Change Request shall detail the nature and extent of any requested Third Floor Additional Premises Changes, including (a) the Third Floor Additional Premises Change, (b) the party required to perform the Third Floor Additional Premises Change and (c) any modification of the Third Floor Additional Premises Approved Plans and the Third Floor Additional Premises Schedule, as applicable, necessitated by the Third Floor Additional Premises Change requested by Tenant shall be deemed a Third Floor Additional Premises Tenant Delay.
+If the nature of a Third Floor Additional Premises Change requires revisions to the Third Floor Additional Premises Approved Plans, then the requesting party shall be solely responsible for the cost and expense of such revisions and any increases in the cost of the Third Floor Additional Premises Change.
 Third Floor Additional Premises Change Requests shall be signed by the requesting party's Authorized Representative.